Stocks rally on merger activity; dollar gains

 The greenback was up 0.88 percent against the yen at 120.15 yen JPY=.

-Oil prices slipped as officials from Iran and six world powers discussed a possible deal over Tehran's nuclear programme that could end sanctions and allow an increase in Iranian oil exports.
+Oil prices slipped as officials from Iran and six world powers discussed a possible deal over Tehran's nuclear program that could end sanctions and allow an increase in Iranian oil exports.

 Brent crude LCOc1 fell 12 cents to settle at $56.29 a barrel.
 U.S. crude CLc1 settled down 19 cents at $48.68 a barrel.